rtlikeone/Python/projects/pomodoro/README.md

 #### We will use the following requirements:

+TIMER RESET
+- Logic to reset the application.

+TIMER MECHANISM
+- Logic to start the application

+COUNTDOWN MECHANISM
+- Logic to have 4 intervals of given timestamp.
+- Logic to display a notification to take a short break after every interval
+- Logic to display a notification to take a longer break after 4 intervals.

+UI SETUP
 - Use the Tkinter grid layout manager to place the labels (timer and checkmark).
 - Add the buttons (start and reset).
-- Function to make the buttons start and reset the application.
-- Add logic to have 4 intervals of given timestamp.
-- Add logic to show to take a short break after every interval
-- Add logic to show to take a longer break after 4 intervals.